holzschu/llvm/README.txt

 X generate llvm intermediate representation locally on iOS device X ...and run it using lli
 - ...without the need to specify "clang -cc1"
+- add libFFI to lli, to load dynamic libraries
+- install headers on iOS device, for compilation

-- run lli on binary intermediate representation
+X run lli on binary intermediate representation
 - use lli to run a "serious" application (multiple source files, command line arguments)

 - compile libcxx and libcxxabi for iOS as well.